zephir-lang/documentation/docs/language.md

 }
 ```

-Zephir will raise a compiler exception if a file or class is not located in the expected file, or vice versa.
+The file system structure must mirror the namespaces, ensuring consistency.

 ## Instruction separation

-You may have already noticed that there were very few semicolons in the code examples in the previous chapter.
-You can use semicolons to separate statements and expressions, as in Java, C/C++, PHP, and similar languages:
+In Zephir, semicolons can be used to separate statements and expressions, akin to Java, C/C++, and PHP:

 ```zephir
 myObject->myMethod(1, 2, 3); echo "world";
 ```

 ## Comments

-Zephir supports 'C'/'C++' comments.
-These are one line comments with `// ...`, and multi line comments with `/* ... */`:
+Zephir supports 'C'/'C++' style comments - single-line with `// ...` and multi-line with `/* ... */`:

 ```zephir
 // this is a one line comment